OR13/draft-steele-spice-cryptovolense/draft-steele-spice-cryptovolense.md

 Note that {{-RaptorQ}} and {{-Base45}} and Base64 as used in {{-DataURL}} are encoding schemes, NOT encryption schemes, and they provide no confidentiality.

 Because the data that is encoded within QR Codes is visible to any system that can see the images, any sensitive data should be encrypted before transmission.

 In the context of this specification, this means the `message data url` MUST include a content type for an encryption envelope, suitable for the confientiality requirements of the use case.

 In the case that an encrypted message is transmitted as a Data URL, the content type of the message MUST be registered {{-IANA-Media-Types}}, for example `application/jose` might be used to transmit a JSON Web Encryption as described in {{-JOSE-JWE}}, and `application/cose` might be used to transmit a cose encrypt envelope as described in {{-COSE-Encrypt}}.

 ## Context Binding

 It is recommended that encryption envelopes supporting multiple key agreement and content encryption schemes ensure that ciphertexts commit to the specific keys and algorithms used.

 Additional context binding such as external aad in HPKE might be useful to achieve this.

 ## Browser APIs

 [WICG/identity-credential](https://github.com/WICG/identity-credential) discusses a similar proposal related to invoking a presentation from a mobile device running a mobile operating system, to a browser requesting a presentation on behalf of a web origin.

 It is possible that some content types could be shared between this browser API use case, and the QR Code transport use case.

+## Proximal and Remote Presentations

+It is possible to transmit animated QR Codes from a holder's handheld device to a verifier's camera / scanner, and to transmit animated QR Codes over an established video channel.
+Additional security guidance is required regarding replay attack and proxy attacks on in person and remote presentations, that is beyond the scope of this document.

 # IANA Considerations